privacybydesign/irmamobile/README.md

 By default, the script runs all integration tests.
 The tests can be started in the following way:

-      // For an iOS testing device/simulator
+      # For an iOS testing device/simulator
       dart test_driver/main.dart
-      // For an Android testing device/simulator
+      # For an Android testing device/simulator
+      adb reverse tcp:8080 tcp:8080
       dart test_driver/main.dart --flavor=alpha

 To run a specific set of integration tests, you can override the test target using the `--target` command line argument.